Skip navigation

 Department: Social Work, Education and Community Wellbeing

 I have a first degree in Language and Linguistic Science.
 Following graduation I completed a PGCE and entered into the primary teaching profession.
 During my career in mainstream primary schools in the North-East of England I specialised in early years teaching, with a particular interest in outdoor learning.
 I completed a Masters in Education in 2011 and, following that, began teaching on the North Tyneside School Centered Initial Teacher Training programme.
 I joined Northumbria University as a Senior Lecturer in 2016, I have led the BA (Hons) Primary Education programme, and currently lead PGCE School Direct.
-I am currently studying for my PhD, researching the impact of forest school upon young children.
+I was awarded a PhD in the field of initial teacher education in 2024.

 Joanna Hume